Maths

 Our aims in the teaching of mathematics are:

-• to promote enjoyment of learning through practical activity, exploration and discussion;
+• To promote enjoyment of learning through practical activity, exploration and discussion.

-• to develop confidence and competence with numbers and the number system;
+• To develop confidence and competence with numbers and the number system.

-• to develop the ability to solve problems through decision-making and reasoning in a range of contexts;
+• To develop the ability to solve problems through decision-making and reasoning in a range of contexts.

-• to develop a practical understanding of the ways in which information is gathered and presented; to explore features of shape and space, and developing measuring skills in a range of contexts;
+• To develop a practical understanding of the ways in which information is gathered and presented; to explore features of shape and space, and developing measuring skills in a range of contexts.

-• to help children understand the importance of mathematics in everyday life.
+• To help children understand the importance of mathematics in everyday life.

-• to become fluent in the fundamentals of mathematics, including through varied and frequent mathematical problems.
+• To become fluent in the fundamentals of mathematics, including through varied and frequent mathematical problems.

-• to reason mathematically by following a line of enquiry, conjecturing relationships and making generalisations, and by developing an argument, justification or proof using precise mathematical language
+• To reason mathematically by following a line of enquiry, conjecturing relationships and making generalisations, and by developing an argument, justification or proof using precise mathematical language.

 End Point